flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/converting-documents-to-different-formats.md

 # Converting documents to different formats

-Convert a document to a different format, for example convert a pdf to jpeg.
+Convert a document from pdf to jpeg.

 ## Define needed Kafka topics